 Often your customer has simply overlooked your invoice.
 Don’t jeopardise your relationship unnecessarily by starting with harsh language.
 Reply to completed payments with a thank you email.

 - Include attachments

-Add the overdue invoice to your reminder email, or if there are many, consolidate them into one table and include all attachments.
+Add the overdue invoice to your reminder email, or if there are many, consolidate them into one table in the body of the email and then add invoice copies as attachments.

 - Schedule a series of emails

-But don’t bombard your customer’s inbox daily.
-Plan a schedule of emails that will consistently reach your customer.
+One reminder email may not be enough to generate a payment.
+Still, you don’t want to bombard your customer’s inbox daily.
+Plan a schedule of emails that will reach your customer over time.
 When intermixed with other modes of communication e.g. SMS reminders, more than one reminder is very effective.
 Subsequent emails should reference your agreed terms and conditions e.g. ‘As agreed in our terms and conditions, we will be placing your account on credit hold…’

-Check spelling and grammar, URL links, and make sure any default template copy is removed.
+Check spelling and grammar, tone, URL links, and make sure any default template copy is removed.